dmccreary/micropython-clocks-and-watches/docs/glossary.md

 **Example:** Using framebuf methods to draw shapes and text.

+#### MicroPython network
+A module providing Wi-Fi and network connectivity functions.

+**Example:** Connecting to wireless networks for time synchronization.

 #### MicroPython Syntax
 The specific programming language rules and structure for MicroPython code.

 **Example:** Using Python-style indentation for code blocks.

-#### MicroPython network
+#### micropython-ufont Library
-A module providing Wi-Fi and network connectivity functions.

-**Example:** Connecting to wireless networks for time synchronization.
+A specialized library for handling compact font rendering in MicroPython applications.

+**Example:** Loading custom digit fonts optimized for small displays.

 #### Network Time Protocol (NTP)
 A method for synchronizing time over the internet.